liangzheng816/OfficeDocs-SharePoint/migration/SPMT-performance-guidance.md

 ## Performing migration following our best practice

 Network infrastructure, file size, migration time, and throttling can impact migration performance.
-Understanding these issues helps you plan and maximize the efficiency of your migration.
+By understanding these factors, you can plan your migration and maximize its efficiency.
 They're detailed here:

 - [General guidelines for migration performance](sharepoint-online-and-onedrive-migration-speed.md)